Rumble (company): Users and content

-Rumble's video platform is popular among conservatives and far-right users and has been described as part of "alt-tech" by various observers.
+After the 2020 United States presidential election, Rumble became popular among conservatives, Trump supporters, and extremists, including the far-right.
+Pavlovski, the CEO, encouraged users to join the platform, promoting it as "immune from cancel culture."
+The site has been described as part of the alt-tech network.

 Using data from February 2021, researchers noted that several content creators have gained a receptive audience on Rumble after their content was pulled from YouTube or Facebook.
 They include Del Bigtree, Sherri Tenpenny, and Simone Gold.
 According to a June 2021 article from Slate, "Pavlovski has recently become more outspoken in accusing Big Tech of censorship and now actively courts prominent conservatives and intellectual dark web figures to join Rumble."
 It also hosted Truth Social as of June 2022.
 In August 2021, Rumble reached agreements with former Democratic Representative Tulsi Gabbard and The Intercept founder Glenn Greenwald to start posting their videos to the site.

 As of August 15, 2022, Rumble reported 78 million monthly active users (MAU).
 That month, after being banned from most other platforms for hate speech and harmful conduct, kickboxer and social media personality Andrew Tate began posting on Rumble.
 Tate's move coincided with a significant increase in downloads of the Rumble app.
+Other prominent figures to join in 2021 include far-right podcaster Nick Fuentes, who has become one of their biggest streamers.

-According to an August 2022 Reuters article, Rumble is 'better-funded' and 'more mainstream' than its competitors BitChute and Odysee.
-Reuters states that all three platforms 'include misinformation and conspiracy theories', with Rumble 'moderating more content' than the other two.
+According to an August 2022 Reuters article, Rumble is "better-funded" and "more mainstream" than its competitors BitChute and Odysee.
+Reuters states that all three platforms "include misinformation and conspiracy theories", with Rumble "moderating more content" than the other two.
 Unlike BitChute and Odysee, Rumble does suppress results when searching for some keywords associated with hate speech or extremism; however, the content itself is still accessible.